SeaBoiii/seaboiii.github.io/novel/when-the-song-began/Chapter8.md

 ---
+layout: chapter
+novel: when-the-song-began
+order: 8
-title: Chapter 8 - The Shape of Us
+Title: Chapter 8 - The Shape of Us
-layout: default
 ---
 **Chapter 8: The Shape of Us**